Fringe Benefits Provider Portal

 Healthcare providers can access the Fringe Benefit Group provider portal and log in at https://fbg.com/claims-login.
 The main functions available after logging in include:

-• EOBs/Remittances – Download electronic remittance advices and claim payment reports (EOBs).
+- EOBs/Remittances – Download electronic remittance advice and claim payment reports (EOBs).

 What Are Examples Of Fringe Benefits?